MetOffice/CSET/docs/source/contributing/testing.rst

     pytest -k file_name_of_test

-You can also run all of the tests in a file, by giving the same of the file.
+You can also run all of the tests in a file, by giving the name of the file.
 For example, the following command will run all of the plotting tests.

 .. code-block:: bash